 In Greece, Orthodox Churches are a more common sight on street corners than coffee shops!
 In Plaka too, there are several quaint little chapels that are worth having on your radar.

-The 11th-century churches of Ayios Nikolaos Ragavas and Ayios Ioannis Theologos are particularly beautiful, and their interiors are decorated with vibrant Byzantine frescoes that depict various scenes from the bible.
+The 11th-century churches of Ayios Nikolaos Ragavas and Ayios Ioannis Theologos are particularly beautiful.
+Their interiors are decorated with vibrant Byzantine frescoes that depict various scenes from the bible.

-Make a note to stop by the church of Agioi Anargyroi – a former convent with close links to the Holy Sepulchre in Jerusalem.
+Make a note to stop by the church of Agioi Anargyroi.
+This is a former convent with close links to the Holy Sepulchre in Jerusalem.
 This church is the first place that the Holy Light arrives each year from Israel.

 Enjoy an Open Air Movie Experience